Local Foods in Local Schools

 An increasing number of Maine schools are sourcing food locally and providing complementary educational activities that teach students about food, farming, and nutrition.
 This farm to school movement not only ensures our children are receiving healthy meals, it supports our local economy and rich tradition of agriculture.

 The Maine Farm to School Cook-off is a statewide culinary competition for teams of school nutrition professionals and students to promote local foods in school meals.
-Each team, consisting of one student and one school nutrition employee, is tasked to prepare meals using specific recipe guidelines and time restrictions, and will present to a panel of judges.
-NEW this year!
-Teams will prepare two lunch meals - one vegetarian and one non-vegetarian meal.
+Each team, consisting of one Child Nutrition Employee and one other person from the district (student or staff), is tasked to prepare two lunch meals (one breakfast meal and one lunch meal) using specific recipe guidelines and time restrictions, and will present to a panel of judges.

 Cook-off Recipe Template